 Anna’s Arts for Kids (Now Anna’s Place NOLA) was founded under the direction of a devoted and highly qualified community activist and arts professional Mr. Darryl Durham.
 The basic idea is to follow the model of the Harlem School of Art which Mr. Durham was a past CEO of.
 Beyond reaching out to at-risk children and offering them art expression the program seeks to become a cultural bridge between Latino and African-American community.
 St. Anna’s seeks to offer a sense of self worth, self discipline, and appropriate social responses to challenges.
 Community partners include Loyola University, The New Orleans Opera, Tulane University, New Orleans Musicians Clinic, New Orleans Arts Council and others.
 The potential enrollment is 75 children full time.
 This past summer our camp, held in collaboration with Christ Church Cathedral, host 75 children.
 We are reaching out to keep our children safe.

 By 2010 St. Anna’s Church, in response to the missionary activity, averaged a 30% per year growth.
 It now offers a fully funded Sunday School for children; hosts one or more adult Christian Education Classes at any one time; and Confirmed 18 persons in 2010.
 St. Anna’s Church, after Katrina, can rightfully claim to be actively working out the Kingdom of God in community.
-By 2012 St. Anna’s continues to grow and can lay claim to having shown growth every year since Katrina with as much as a 30% jump in average Sunday Attendance per year.
+The church continues to grow and to develop new ways for the congregation to engage in “Kingdom” work.
+We remain dedicated as a missionary church in the city.

 *SEE LINK FOR ANNA’S PLACE NOLA for where the original program has gone and how it is growing. https://annasplacenola.org/